Mattie’s Message Today

 - Mattie is honored posthumously with the NuSkin Force for Good Lifetime Achievement Award.

-- The entire 2004 National MDA Labor Day Telethon is dedicated to Mattie, the MDA National Goodwill Ambassador.
+- The entire 2004 National MDA Labor Day Telethon is dedicated to Mattie, their three-term MDA National Goodwill Ambassador.

 - Mattie is recognized with Washington Peace Center’s “Peacemaker Extraordinaire Award.”